raphaelmourad/Mistral-DNA/README.md

 # Pretraining the model

+Second, in the python folder "scriptPython/", you'll find the jupyter notebook:
-Second, use the jupyter notebook "script_pretrain_mistral-dna.ipynb" to pretrain Mixtral model on DNA sequences.
+**script_pretrain_mistral-dna.ipynb** to pretrain Mixtral model on DNA sequences.
 Select the data you want to pretrain the model on (full data, small data and very small data).

 # Contact: